singh-man/books/crackingTheCoding/14_databases.md

 - INNER JOIN: The result set would contain only the data where the criteria match.
 In our example, we would get three records: one with a COCACOLA code and two with PEPSI codes.
 - OUTER JOIN: An OUTER  JOIN will always contain the results of INNER JOIN, but it may also contain some records that have no matching record in the other table.
 OUTER     JOINs are divided into the following subtypes:
-	- LEFT OUTER JOIN, or simply LEFT JOIN:The result will contain all records from the left table.
+	- LEFT OUTER JOIN, or simply LEFT JOIN: The result will contain all records from the left table.
-	If no matching records were found in the right table, then its fields will contain theNULL values.
+	If no matching records were found in the right table, then its fields will contain the NULL values.
 In our example, we would get four records.
 In addition to INNER JOIN results, BUDWEISER would be listed, because it was in the left table.
-	- RIGHT OUTER JOIN, or simply RIGHT JOIN:This type of join is the opposite ofLEFT  JOIN.
+	- RIGHT OUTER JOIN, or simply RIGHT JOIN: This type of join is the opposite of LEFT  JOIN.
 It will contain every record from the right table; the missing fields from the left table will be NULL.
 Note that if we have two tables, A and B, then we can say that the statement A  LEFT JOIN  B is equivalent to the statement B  RIGHT JOIN  A. In our example above, we will get five records.
 In addition to INNER JOIN results, FRESCA and WATER records will be listed.
-	- FULL OUTER JOIN:This type of join combines the results of the LEFT and RIGHT  JOINS.
+	- FULL OUTER JOIN: This type of join combines the results of the LEFT and RIGHT  JOINS.
 All records from both tables will be included in the result set, regardless of whether or not a matching record exists in the other table.
 If no matching record was found, then the corresponding result fields will have a NULL value.
 In our example, we will get six records.

 **14.5     Denormalization:** What is denormalization?
 Explain the pros and cons.